gi-bielefeld/scj-carp/README.md

 ## Snakemake Workflow

 The workflow depends on both Snakemake and ZOMBI.
-Be sure to install that both of these are installed on your system.
+Be sure that both of these are installed on your system.

 **Important**: Before running the workflow change the variable `ZOMBI_HOME` in the Snakefile to the installation of ZOMBI on your machine.